 If you have a group of riders coming down/over for a sportive, 44|5 Cycling Tours can help you out with logistics, accommodation and some excellent riding before or after.
 Starting in 2015 44|5 offers Etape du Tour packages that takes all those tiresome logistics out of your hair and let you focus on the event.
 In 2017 we became Official Tour Operators of Haute Route and have a travel package for their 3-day Haute Route Ventoux event.

 Shortlist of Cyclosportives in France

 Winter / Spring

-Paris-Roubaix – Held every two years, this event in northern France traces the route of the most famous (and most brutal) Spring Classic.
+Paris-Roubaix – Held the day before the pro race in early April, this event in northern France traces the route of the most famous (and most brutal) Spring Classic.

 l’Heraultaise – a well-organized sportive in the Hérault department of southern France.
 The parcours is fantastic, passing by St. Guilhem le Désert via the Hérault gorge, climbing up to one of the famous causses (high plateaus) of the region, and catching a glimpse of the outstanding Cirque de Navacelles.

 Granfondo Saint-Tropez – One of our favorite ways to kick off the spring season, this beautiful sportive, on the shores of the Mediterranean, offers a great excuse to fly to the sun to get some race-miles in the legs!
 It is often the French qualifier for the UCI Gran Fondo World Championships, too, so the field is very strong on the ‘pointy end’ of things.

 La Marmotte – The oldest, most prestigious, and toughest cyclosportive in France.
 The event is almost 180km long and crosses 3 major Alpine mountain passes before finishing on the summit of mythic Alpe d’Huez.
 Enter at your own risk!

 Note: The Marmotte is now (2018) a series of granfondos with events in France and Switzerland.